cathay4t/rust_training_2023_shanghai/tasks.md

         HostInfo::new("hosta".into(), Ipv4Addr::new(127, 0, 0, 1)),
         HostInfo::new("hostc".into(), Ipv4Addr::new(129, 0, 0, 1))];

-    // Sort by IP address first, then name. a.dedup();
+    // Optinal(hard) task: Sort by IP address first, then name. a.dedup();
     a.sort_unstable();
     println!("HAHA {:?}", a);